-Arkansas County Map : Arkansas, also known as the “Natural State,” is a state located in the South Central United States.
-It is bordered by Missouri to the north, Tennessee to the east, Mississippi and Louisiana to the south, and Oklahoma and Texas to the west.
+Arkansas County Map : Arkansas, or the “Natural State,” is a state in the South Central United States.
+It shares borders with Missouri to the north, Tennessee to the east, Mississippi and Louisiana to the south, and Oklahoma and Texas to the west.

 Related Post –